HussamUmer/MedSegBench-SegLab/README.md

 - 🩻 **X-ray & Ultrasound (Chest, Abdomen, Musculoskeletal)**

 Each dataset is provided in `.npz` format with **predefined splits**, **unified resolution (128/256/512)**, and **MD5 verification** for reproducibility.

 ---

-> > ⚙️ **Note:**
-> For each dataset notebook, I’m currently running up to **Step 5️⃣** — mainly to update dataset paths, verify file structures, and ensure that all **DataLoaders** function correctly.
-> Full end-to-end runs (training → evaluation → visualization) will be completed later or integrated into the **Vision4Healthcare** repository.
->
-> This phase focuses purely on the **dataset preparation and validation** 🧩, while new and optimized models for **Step 6 — MODEL BLOCK** 🧠 will be introduced in a dedicated upcoming repository.

----